 I, AB the Applicant

 A resident of

-A(employed/self employed not employed)
+A(employed/s elf employed not employed)

-Is the[indicate relationship] of the child(ren ι)
+Is the [indicate relationship] of the

-mentioned below -
+child(ren) mentioned below -

-1atat.

-2atat.

-3atat
+1Born on at

+2Born on at

+3Born on at

-The child(ren) are/is under the custody and care of C.
+The child(ren) are/is under the custody and care of C.D

-[name] of[address]
+[name]

+of [address]

-who is the[indicate the relationship of th ıe
+who is the

-person who has custody and care of the child(ren) to the child(ren).
+relationship of the person who has custody and care of the child -

-That I the applicant have the right to have custody/access of the child(ren) for reasons of ρf
+That I the applicant have the right to have custody/access

+That I the applicant have the right to have easibily/access · · ·

 The applicant is requesting for sole custody of the child(ren)

+a. born on

-aborn on
+b. born on

-bborn on
+c. born on